Creating money systems that work

 Systemizing my payments has made managing money a lot easier and saves me a lot of time.
 I use a basic spreadsheet I call the “paycheque tracker” to keep track of my monthly outgoings and because I get paid twice a month I list which bills will be paid by each paycheque and how much of each paycheque will go to savings.
 Every dollar has a purpose: my RRSP dollars come right off my paycheque, the dollars intended for savings automatically leave my bank account on payday and every bill gets paid on the closest payday regardless of its actual due date.

 Related article: The power of Pay yourself first

 Investors tend to fall into two groups.
-At one end of the spectrum there are the active investors; those people who love managing, watching and researching investments.
-At the other end there are the passive investors; people who care about their investments but who aren’t really excited or interested enough to pay a lot of attention to their investment accounts.
-Passive investors are definitely in the majority, so if this is the category of investor you fall into, don’t feel badly… you are certainly not alone!!
+At one end of the spectrum, there are active investors; those people who love managing, watching and researching investments.
+On the other end, there are passive investors; people who care about their investments but who aren’t really excited or interested enough to pay a lot of attention to their investment accounts.
+Passive investors are definitely in the majority, so if this is the category of investor you fall into, don’t feel bad… you are certainly not alone!!

 A solid investment portfolio needs to be diversified and allocated according to the goals, risk tolerance and time horizon of the investor.
-For passive investors, there are target date funds and asset allocation funds which are designed to take care of these needs and provide peace of mind for those who prefer a more “hands off” approach to investing.
+For passive investors, there are target-date funds and asset allocation funds that are designed to take care of these needs and provide peace of mind for those who prefer a more “hands-off” approach to invest.

 Related article: Understanding the art of rebalancing your portfolio